By Brunella Brunetti

 4. Maximize your time

-As a frequent business traveler, one encounters many moments, in which time can be easily be lost.
+The 4th tips as a frequent business traveler, one encounters many moments, in which time can be easily be lost.
 One of those moments is for instance while waiting for the boarding.
 For this reason, it is important to maximize your time while traveling.
 One possibility to use the time efficiently, is to use spare time to work.
 Long waiting times at the airport or lay overs are great to schedule calls and Skype meetings.
 Time passes faster and work gets done.
 If you are interested into international business, we have a blog about it.

 Another possibility to use your time efficiently is to listen to podcasts, learn more about the overall culture and business culture of the country you are traveling to.
 By learning the key characteristics of the country’s business culture, awkward confrontations and inappropriate behaviors can be avoided.